jeanpierre8/Project_optimization/Dataset/README.md

-# this dataset is from:
+# This dataset is from:
 https://archive.ics.uci.edu/ml/datasets/Student+Performance